Finesse your Arabic language skills and grow in confidence with our Lower Intermediate course. Build your knowledge across six structured modules.

 Who is it for?

 You should already be able to communicate at CEFR A2 level (at least 120 hours of formal study).
-You may have a good or recent GCSE or have completed the lower intermediate syllabus.
-Find more information in the eligibility section below.
+You may have a good or recent GCSE or have completed the elementary course.

 Find out more about our Arabic courses